-Due to the current situation concerning COVID-19, the British High Commission in Lusaka will operate at reduced capacity until further notice.
-This may result in slower response time and we apologise for the inconvenience this will cause.
+Due to COVID-19, the British High Commission staff in Lusaka will mostly operate remotely until further notice.
+This may result in slower response times and we apologise for any inconvenience this may cause.
 Please see the latest travel Advice for Zambia.

 Most of our staff are working remotely as we follow Coronavirus protocols.
 The High Commission will continue to carry out essential work including providing 24/7 consular assistance and support to British people in Zambia.
 24 hour support is available by telephone for all routine enquiries and emergencies.
-Please call 0 211 423 200 and follow the option for Consular Assistance.
+Please call +441908 516 666 and select the option to speak to a Consular Officer.
 Your call will be put through to a trained Consular expert.
 Please do not select the operator or any other option.

 If you’re travelling in Zambia, see our Zambia travel advice about coronavirus (COVID-19).

 If you’re in Zambia and you need advice which is not covered by reading our travel advice then you can contact us online.

 If you’re in Zambia and you need urgent help (for example, you’ve been attacked, arrested or someone has died), call 0211 423200 and select the option for Consular assistance.

 If you are calling from the UK about a British national in Zambia, call our Consular Assistance Team in London on +44 1908 51 6666.

 Please note, it is currently taking up to a week to process Emergency Travel Documents for Zambia.
 Please ensure you apply in plenty of time to travel.

 If the person needing the emergency travel document is under 16, a parent or guardian should apply on their behalf.

 If you are travelling in more than 3 weeks, check if you can get a new or replacement passport in time to travel.